kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 Luckily, the coordinate information is already embedded in every image file allowing us to locate a particular location (e.g. a GPS longitude and latitude) to a single pixel.
 The image data and georeferencing metadata are stored in [JPEG2000](https://en.wikipedia.org/wiki/JPEG_2000) format (`.jp2`).

-You can find the areal images [here](https://www.opengeodata.nrw.de/produkte/geobasis/lusat/akt/dop/dop_jp2_f10/).
+You can access the images [here](https://www.opengeodata.nrw.de/produkte/geobasis/lusat/akt/dop/dop_jp2_f10/).

 ### Annual solar energy yield